-Asplenium (Asplenium nidus L.) commonly known as Bird’s Nest Fern is an ornamental fern.
-This plant belongs to family Aspleniaceae.
+Asplenium (Asplenium nidus L.) commonly known as Birds nest fern is an ornamental fern.
+This plant belongs to the family Aspleniaceae.
 It is used for ornamental, decorative, medicinal, and worship purposes in many cultures.
-This is an endangered ornamental fern and best known for its long fronds which gives a good green soothing look to the indoor environment.
-Some of the Bird Nest Fern benefits and how to take care of them are as follows
+This is an endangered ornamental fern and best known for its long fronds which give a good green soothing look to the indoor environment.
+Some of the Birds Nest Fern benefits and how to take care of them are as follows

 This fern mainly grows as an epiphyte and terrestrial plant and requires a warm humid environment for its good growth.
 It is a shade loving plant and requires partial or full shade and grows well in rich organic matter.

 Traditional medicinal properties of Asplenium

 Asplenium or Birds Nest Fern benefits are mainly due to its high secondary metabolites like it is rich in phenols and flavonoids thus has antioxidant properties. studies suggest that this plant possesses antibacterial and tumor-killing properties (1).
 These properties are thus important for their chemo-preventive potential against multi-resistant pathogens (MDR).

 Besides this, the fern Asplenium is traditionally used to treat asthma, fever, chest pain, cough, sores, and weakness.
 It is also useful in the treatment of bad breath.

 Due to rich in amino acids and minerals like zinc and other lives is good for bone and muscles.
 It helps in giving strength to the muscles ad bones, promotes bone cell growth, and accelerates the healing of fractures (2).

 The fern reaches up to 2-4 feet in length and breadth both.
 The plant is a slow grower.
 The leaves or fronds of the plants emerge directly from the soil these are simple in structure with linear shape and pinnate venation.